venesetrix/Cyber-Library/GCP Cloud Digital Leader.md

 3. Build models
 4. Deploy and monitor models

+**_Vertex AI Data Labeling_** is specifically designed for creating high-quality labeled datasets to train machine learning models.

 ### TensorFlow

 An end to end open source platform for machine learning.
 It has a flexible ecosystem of tools, libraries, and community resources that enable researchers to innovate in ML and developers to build and deploy ML powered applications.
 Can use **_Tensor Processing Units (TPU)_** which is a specific hardware to run ML-workloads.

 ### AI solutions

-* Contact Center AI -  Models for speaking with customers and assisting human agents
+* **_Contact Center AI_** -  Models for speaking with customers and assisting human agents
-* Document AI - Extracting and classifying information from unstructured documents such as invoices, receipts, forms, letters, and reports.
+* **_Document AI_** - Extracting and classifying information from unstructured documents such as invoices, receipts, forms, letters, and reports.
-* Discovery AI for Retail - Select the optimal ordering of products on a retailer's e-commerce site.
+* **_Discovery AI for Retail_** - Select the optimal ordering of products on a retailer's e-commerce site.
-* Cloud Talent Solution - Job search and talent acquisition capabilities, matches candidates to ideal jobs faster.
+* **_Cloud Talent Solution_** - Job search and talent acquisition capabilities, matches candidates to ideal jobs faster.
+* **_AI Platform Notebooks_** - Provides fully managed JupyterLab environments for data science and machine learning.

 ### Considerations when selecting AI/ML solutions